 - a.
-Impart the technologies and know how to farmers and offer solutions to their problems. - b.
+Impart technologies and know how to farmers and offer solutions to their problems. - b.
 Planning to start the production of various kinds of vegetable seedlings (with existing infrastructure) viz., Chilli, Tomato, Brinjal, Cauliflower, Broccoli, etc., and supply them to vegetable growing farmers in our coastal area. - c.
-Plan to tie up with Andhra Pradesh State Horticulture department for production of exotic vegetables (Viz., Capsicum, Broccoli, Red cabbage, etc.) in controlled conditions (planning to establish poly houses with subsidies provided by the State Government).
+Planning production of exotic vegetables (Viz.
+Broccoli, Lettuce, Leafy vegetables, Cherry tomato and others) with hydroponic cultivation techniques in controlled conditions. - d.
+Plan to start online marketing of our organic manures under the brand name "ORGANIGROW" to cater to the domestic segment of the market.

-ANEXURE - VI REPORT ON CORPORATE GOVERNANCE
+ANEXURE - VI

+REPORT ON CORPORATE GOVERNANCE